-3. Check that there is sufficient fuel.

-4. Move the control lever to the neutral position.

-5. Open fuel cock, prime the system if necessary.

-6. Check the engine and transmission oil level and fill with the recommended oil if necessary.

-7. Check the coolant level, top up if necessary.

-8. Check the control cables, grease the connections if necessary.

-9. Check there are no fuel, oil, coolant or water leaks.

-10. Check the alternator belt.

-11. Switch ON the main switches.
+- 3. Check that there is sufficient fuel in the tank. - 4.
+Move the control lever to the neutral position. - 5.
+Open fuel cock, prime the system if necessary. - 6.
+Check the engine and transmission oil level and fill with the recommended oil if necessary. - 7.
+Check the coolant level, top up if necessary. - 8.
+Check the control cables, grease the connections if necessary. - 9.
+Check there are no fuel, oil, coolant or water leaks. - 10.
+Check the alternator belt. - 11.
+Switch ON the main switch. - 12.
+Lower the drive (Stern Drive version only).